IOG and MLabs cooperate to develop a reference implementation of an auction using Hydra protocols

 Running auctions on Cardano

 Cardano can run different auction types using the Hydra Head protocol.
-Auction designs on a single Head can cover basic single-head auctions, single-head secret auctions, delegated custodial auctions, voucher auctions, or delegated voucher auctions.
-Auction designs on networks of Hydra Heads can cover such cases as star-shaped auctions or constellation schema auctions.
+Auction designs on a single head can cover basic single-head auctions, single-head secret auctions, delegated custodial auctions, voucher auctions, or delegated voucher auctions.
+Auction designs on networks of Hydra heads can cover such cases as star-shaped auctions or constellation schema auctions (read this paper for auction style explanations).

 The initial design of the auction aims to provide the following features: